Plan name | State definition of qualified expenses | |

 | |

-The state's definition of qualified education expenses currently includes expenses for attendance at an institution of higher education, as defined by the Internal Revenue Code and its regulations addressing qualified state tuition programs, apprenticeship programs, and interest and/or principal on qualified education loans up to a $10,000 lifetime cap.
-It does not include tuition for elementary or secondary education.
-Under current Hawaii law, the earnings portion of a rollover to Roth IRA will not be subject to Hawaii income tax.
+The state's definition of qualified education expenses currently includes expenses for attendance at an institution of higher education as defined by the Internal Revenue Code and its regulations addressing qualified state tuition programs, participation in an apprenticeship program, and interest and/or principal on qualified education loans up to a $10,000 lifetime cap.
+The state's definition also includes distributions from a 529 account directly to a Roth IRA if the withdrawal follows all federal requirements for 529-to-Roth rollovers. | ||

 . | ||